 Pfizer (PFE) Dips More Than Broader Markets: What You Should Know

 Wall Street will be looking for positivity from PFE as it approaches its next earnings report date.
-The company is expected to report EPS of $0.57, up 3.64% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $12.88 billion, up 1.49% from the year-ago period.
+On that day, PFE is projected to report earnings of $0.55 per share, which would represent no growth from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $12.88 billion, up 1.49% from the prior-year quarter.

-PFE's full-year Zacks Consensus Estimates are calling for earnings of $2.89 per share and revenue of $49 billion.
-These results would represent year-over-year changes of -2.03% and -5.31%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.88 per share and revenue of $48.83 billion, which would represent changes of -2.37% and -5.64%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for PFE.
+Any recent changes to analyst estimates for PFE should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.03% lower.
-PFE is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.63% lower.
+PFE is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note PFE's current valuation metrics, including its Forward P/E ratio of 14.1.
-For comparison, its industry has an average Forward P/E of 14.36, which means PFE is trading at a discount to the group.
+Investors should also note PFE's current valuation metrics, including its Forward P/E ratio of 14.8.
+This valuation marks a premium compared to its industry's average Forward P/E of 14.56.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report